 100. Introductory Chemistry (S)

 An introduction to the basic principles of chemistry with considerable attention given to reading and computational skills, problem solving skills, study skills, and good learning techniques in general.
 Designed for science students needing additional preparation for the General Chemistry courses (103 and 104).
-Three hours of lecture, recitation and one three-hour laboratory per week.
+Three hours of lecture and recitation per week.
 Does not satisfy a major/minor or pre-professional requirement.

 101. Chemistry of the